pablog86/aci-contractchecker/README.md

 PASS = "ciscopsdt"
 ```

-In the case that the file doesn't exist o a parameter is absent, the script will ask the parameter in runtime.
+In the case that the file doesn't exist or a parameter is absent, the script will ask the parameter in runtime.

 ### Get all zoning rules in the leaf

-Get using the APIC APIs the zoning rules in the desired leaf.
+Get the zoning rules in the desired leaf using the APIC APIs .

 Example for pod-1 node-102:
 ```text